zshoals/ECX-Haxe-Notes/README.md

 # Where get?
 Where docs?
 Where example?
 - Use this fork of ECX which works with Haxe 4+: https://github.com/sh-dave/ecx

+- ECX has some common utilities that you may require.
+Those are found here: https://github.com/eliasku/ecx-common

 - Use this page for the API.
 NOTE: It is missing some **very important functions, specifically get(), set(), and create()** which are provided by AutoComp and basically necessary to actually use ECX: https://eliasku.github.io/ecx/api-minimal/

 - Use this game as a reference while reading through this: https://github.com/eliasku/ecx-richardlord-asteroids/tree/develop/src/net/richardlord/asteroids